Meet The Homebuilders Making it big in London

 Meet The Homebuilders Making it big in London!

 Builders and designers Putri and Ben needed more space after the birth of their daughter and were looking for a four-bedroom house in Wimbledon, South London.
 Shortly after their search began they realised that their budget wasn’t enough to accommodate their requirements, so they decided to make use of their previous experience and purchased a more modest two up, two down property with plans to transform it.
-The Victorian terraced cottage had a dated décor, with a dark, impractical layout.
-But by adding a clever extension and focusing on maximising the space, they managed to create a modern family home split over three floors.
+The Victorian terraced cottage had dated decor, with a dark, impractical layout.
+To keep with the Victorian feel of this home, people were recommending that they consider using some shutters on their windows to develop this period property further.
+These shutters could help to brighten up this dark home, whilst keeping with the old design.
+If you’re renovating a property similar to this, you may want to have a look to find Shuttercraft near me, or another supplier of shutters.
+However, getting new shutters and renovating a property can put a dent in your expenses, so looking into home improvement loans might be just the financial aid needed for any home improvement tasks.
+Putri and Ben also added a clever extension and focused on maximising the space.
+They’ve now managed to create a modern family home split over three floors.

 Reverse-living in Balham

 A loft extension in this double-fronted Victorian flat provided a great opportunity to make the most of the lateral space of the building.
 By flipping the living to the loft, the owners created a contemporary open-plan living space with endless light thanks to the large skylights, bi-folding windows and doors.
 The white-wash oak parquet flooring compliments the grey shades beautifully, while marble touches throughout the house give it a touch of luxe.
 The house layout is considered ‘reverse-living’, an up and coming concept which fits in with the ‘improve not move’ trend in the capital.